DFranck/hydro_bidder-page/pages/docs/users/locking-lsm-shares.md

 -   LSM shares allow you to earn rewards by voting for liquidity distribution on Hydro.
 -   By tokenizing your staked ATOM into LSM shares, you maintain the benefits of staking while gaining flexibility in using these tokens.

-## Staking & Tokenizing
+## LSM Shares

+This is how to get LSM Shares:

-### Staking ATOM:
+### 1. Stake ATOM:

-1. If you haven't already staked your ATOM, you can do so via your preferred staking platform (e.g., Keplr, Cosmostation).
+- If you haven't already staked your ATOM, you can do so via your preferred staking platform (e.g., Keplr, Cosmostation).
-2. Choose a validator and delegate your ATOM to start earning staking rewards.\*
+- Choose a validator and delegate your ATOM to start earning staking rewards.*

-### Converting to LSM Shares:
+### 2. Convert to LSM Shares:

-1. Navigate to the Hydro website at hydro.cosmos.network.
+* Navigate to the Hydro website at [hydro.cosmos.network](https://hydro.cosmos.network).
-2. Click "Connect Wallet" in the menu or click one of the "Get Started" buttons on the homepage.
+* Click "Connect Wallet" in the menu or click one of the "Get Started" buttons on the homepage.
-3. In the first modal that appears, select one of the validators that you are currently staking ATOM with.
+* In the first modal that appears, select one of the validators that you are currently staking ATOM with.
-4. In the next modal, choose the amount of ATOM that you want to use to obtain voting power.
+* In the next modal, choose the amount of ATOM that you want to use to obtain voting power.
-    > Note: you will see the voting power update in real-time based on the Lock-up period and the amount of ATOM you input.
+    * Note: you will see the voting power update in real-time based on the Lock-up period and the amount of ATOM you input.
-5. Click "Get Voting Power".
+* Click "Get Voting Power".

-**NOTE**: There are many reasons to choose your validator carefully in Cosmos.
+***NOTE**: There are many reasons to choose your validator carefully in Cosmos.
 In the Hydro context, if your validator falls out of the active set, you will not receive staking rewards and will not be able to vote in Hydro anymore.

-## Locking for Voting Power
+## Voting Power

 When you lock your LSM shares into Hydro, you gain voting power, which enables you to vote on liquidity distribution proposals.
 The amount of voting power you receive depends on two factors: